distributed-control-systems/SUGAR/README.md

 	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=-1

+Or for instance, quaternion-based algebra

+	>> basis([0,2,0])
+	Declaring e0 as syntatic sugar, e0=1
+	Declaring e1 such that e1·e1=-1
+	Declaring e2 such that e2·e2=-1
+	Declaring e12 such that e12·e12=-1

 ## Declaring multi-vectors
 There are two ways to declare a multi-vector, the first one is to provide the complete set of coefficients of the multi-vectors and the signature